NVIDIA/cutlass/media/docs/functionality.md

 - SpTensorOp - Use Sparse Tensor Core MMA
 - WmmaTensorOp - Use WMMA abstraction to use Tensor Core MMA

+# Functionality

+## Device-level GEMM

+The following table summarizes device-level GEMM kernels in CUTLASS, organized by opcode class, data type, and layout.
+Hyperlinks to relevant unit tests demonstrate how specific template instances may be defined.

 |**Opcode Class** | **Compute Capability** | **CUDA Toolkit** | **Data Type**                  | **Layouts**            | **Unit Test**    |
 |-----------------|------------------------|------------------|--------------------------------|------------------------|------------------|